matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

   the referred-to event.

 The `order` property in receipts should be inserted by servers when they are creating the aggregated receipt event.

-If the server does not have the referenced event and so does not know its order, this property may be omitted, and clients will need to look up the event themselves to determine its order.
+If the server is not able to provide the order of a receipt (e.g. because it does not have the relevant event) it should not send the receipt.
+If a server later receives an event, allowing it to provide an order for this receipt, it should send the receipt at that time.
+Rationale: without the order, a receipt is not useful to the client since it is not able to use it to determine which events are read.
+If a receipt points at an unknown event, the safest assumption is that other events in the room are unread i.e. there is no receipt.

 Note that the `order` property for a particular event will probably be the same for every user, so will be repeated multiple times in an aggregated receipt